Star Trek (2009 film): Accolades

 The film garnered numerous accolades after its release.
 In 2010, it was nominated for four Academy Awards at the 82nd Academy Awards, for Best Sound Editing, Best Sound, Best Visual Effects, and Best Makeup.
 Star Trek won in the category for Best Makeup, making it the first Star Trek film to receive an Academy Award.
 The film was nominated for three Empire Awards, to which it won for Best Sci-Fi/Fantasy.
 In October 2009, Star Trek won the Hollywood Award for Best Movie, and attained six Scream Awards at the 2009 Scream Awards Ceremony.
 The film attained a Screen Actors Guild Award for Outstanding Performance by a Stunt Ensemble in a Motion Picture at the 16th Screen Actors Guild Awards.

 Star Trek received several nominations.
 The film was nominated for a Grammy Award for Best Score Soundtrack Album for a Motion Picture, Television or Other Visual Media, but was beaten out by Up, also composed by Michael Giacchino.
 At the 36th People's Choice Awards, the film received four nominations: the film was a contender for Favorite Movie, Zoe Saldana was nominated for Favorite Breakout Movie Actress, and both Pine and Quinto were nominated for Favorite Breakout Movie Actor.
 On June 15, 2009, the film was nominated for five Teen Choice Awards.
 In addition, Star Trek was nominated for five Broadcast Film Critics Association Awards and was named one of the top-ten films of 2009 by the National Board of Review of Motion Pictures.

-Sequels
+Sequels and prequel

 The film's major cast members signed on for two sequels as part of their original deals.
 Abrams and Bryan Burk signed to produce and Abrams signed to direct the first sequel.
 The sequel, Star Trek Into Darkness, starring Benedict Cumberbatch as Khan Noonien Singh, was released on May 15, 2013.

 A third film, Star Trek Beyond, directed by Justin Lin and starring Idris Elba as the main antagonist, was released on July 22, 2016, to positive reviews.
 In July 2016, Abrams confirmed plans for a fourth film, and stated that Chris Hemsworth would return as Kirk's father.
 Most of the cast and producers of Beyond have also agreed to return; however, Abrams stated Anton Yelchin's role would not be recast following his death.

+A Star Trek prequel film to the 2009 film has been announced on more than one occasion, then dropped.
+At one point, Lindsay Anderson Beer was attached to write a script, before the project faded away.
+In November 2023, actor Chris Pine told an interviewer that he was unaware of any further updates.
+In January 2024, Paramount released a new announcement regarding a possible prequel, saying that director Toby Haynes and scriptwriter Seth Grahame-Smith had been attached to the project.